nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 twitter: gerald_arthur
 ---

-*Updated June 12, 2014.*
+*Updated January 13, 2015.*

 *Hey everyone, I'm [Tyler Fisher](https://twitter.com/tylrfishr), the Winter/Spring 2014 news apps intern.
 Today, I setup my work machine with OS X Mavericks and found some new wrinkles in the process, so I thought I would update this blog post to reflect the latest changes.
-[Shelly Tan](https://twitter.com/Tan_Shelly) and [Helga Salinas](https://twitter.com/helga_salinas) also contributed to this post.*
+[Shelly Tan](https://twitter.com/Tan_Shelly), [Helga Salinas](https://twitter.com/helga_salinas) and [Suyeon Son](https://twitter.com/suymilk) also contributed to this post.*

 I joined the News Apps team a week ago in their shiny new DC offices, and in-between eating awesome food and Tiny Desk concerts, we've been documenting the best way to get other journalists setup to build news apps like the pros.

-The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with OS X 10.9, or Mavericks, installed.
+The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with OS X 10.10, or Yosemite, installed.
 Each Mac operating system is a little different, so we're starting from scratch with the latest OS.

 ## Chapter 0: Prerequisites
 ### Are you an administrator?